 Rees chairs CSU’s Teaching and Learning Enhancement Committee, and was awarded CSU's Outstanding Faculty in Study Abroad (2013).

-In 2017, Dr. Rees turned her attention to her book project on the history of dude ranch tourism in the American West.
+Dr. Rees has also turned her attention to her book project on the history of dude ranch tourism in the American West.
 A dude ranch is a place where dudes (male travelers from outside the region), and their female counterparts (dudeens) stay on a ranch, ride horses, sleep in log cabins and experience the West as if they were cowboys.
 Beginning in the 1870s, for many travelers this was the only way to experience the American frontier as a tourist.
 While dude ranchers (often men) usually portrayed dude ranching as a masculine activity, evidence suggest that it was women who made up the majority of “dudes” on dude ranches.

 In 2016, Dr. Rees won a grant from Georgia Organics for "Identifying, Supporting, and Empowering the Columbus Community Garden Community Through Mapping."

 She worked throughout Summer 2016 with three students majoring in art history, history, and middle grades education to:

 - prepare three research posters for presentation at SEDAAG (Southeast Division of the Association of American Geographers) in South Carolina, November 2016.

 - submit Student Research and Creative Endeavors grants (SRACE) to support student travel to present their findings at the SEDAAG conference.